shamaz332/Firebase-todo/README.md

-I have now decided to learn firebase also.So this is 1st try with firebase
+Now I have decided to learn firebase also.So this is 1st try with firebase